 What is perinatal depression?

-Perinatal depression is a type of depression that parents can experience during pregnancy and after the birth of a baby.
-It affects approximately one in six new mothers and one in ten new fathers.
-It is known to occur during pregnancy or within the first year of the baby’s life.
-Perinatal depression is more serious than ‘baby blues’, which 80% of new mothers experience in the first few weeks after having a baby.
-With perinatal depression, people feel a sadness that is more severe than normal, lasts for longer than a few weeks, involves other symptoms, and interferes with how they can get on in their everyday life.
+Perinatal depression is more serious than ‘baby blues’, which 80 per cent of new mothers experience in the first few weeks after having a baby.
+With perinatal depression, people feel a sadness or guilt that is more severe than usual.
+This lasts for longer than a few weeks, involves other symptoms, and may interfere with their relationship with their baby and how they cope with their everyday life.

 What are the causes?

-There’s no one, single cause of perinatal depression, however the things that can contribute to it developing include:
+There’s no single cause of perinatal depression; however, the things that can contribute to its developing include:

 - sleep deprivation

-- the baby being unwell, unsettled or difficult
+- the baby being unwell or difficult to settle

 - vitamin D deficiency